 - Surgery surgery may be necessary in some cases, usually in more severe circumstances where a disc poses threat to the nervous system.
 Several surgery techniques have been developed to alleviate a herniated disc, some less invasive than others.

 Even a minor herniated disc should be given the attention of a medical professional.
 Do not attempt any activities before seeking treatment if you have suffered a spinal injury.

 Contact Our Attorneys Today

 Spinal trauma such as a herniated disc injury can be damaging and painful.
-At Phillips Law Group, we understand the suffering that can be inflicted upon a family in the face of an injury.
+At Phillips Law Group, our auto accident lawyers understand the suffering that can be inflicted upon a family in the face of an injury.
 Medical bills, lost wages and psychological trauma can cause strain and stress.
 If you have a claim, you are eligible to pursue legal recourse for these damages.

 Our injury lawyers are proud to serve victims throughout Utah, California and Arizona through our main offices in Salt Lake City, San Diego, Phoenix and Tucson.
 Our compassionate attorneys will also travel to meet with our clients in the following areas: